 $e$ ;

-Assignment statement. $e$ must have the same type that $v$ is constrained to. $v$ is determined and then $e$ is evaluated, then the value of $e$ is copied into $v$.
+Assignment statement. $v$ must be an assignable expression the type of $e$ must be assignable to the type of $v$. $v$ is determined and then $e$ is evaluated, then the value of $e$ is copied into $v$.

 ++;